-76 EFRA Committee - Animal welfare in England: domestic pets Third Report of Session 2016-17 (2/11/2016) para.
-30 77 DBRG (n.
+EFRA Committee - Animal welfare in England: domestic pets Third Report of Session 2016-17 (2/11/2016) para.
+30 DBRG (n.
 4),3.3.10 and CFSG/DBRG, Guidance on Dog Conformation, 2020, 20 quired under the higher standards.
 Accordingly, all a breeder needs to show to establish they took 'all reasonable steps' in selecting a dog for breeding is that they avoided any dog who is demonstrably suffering from a conformation-related disorder or possesses an unusually extreme conformation.
-This narrow interpretation of 'all reasonable steps' fails to properly address the risk to off-spring posed by some breeds and does not fully exploit the capacity of the provision.
-It may be even weaker than it first appears, given the find-ings of Packer et al that owners do not recognise or accept the presence of common disorders in their own dogs.
-If this is the case, then breed-ers may not be best placed to accurately assess the health risks posed by their own dog as a sire or dam.
+This narrow interpretation of 'all reasonable steps' fails to properly address the risk to off-spring posed by some breeds and does not fully exploit the capacity of the provision.78 It may be even weaker than it first appears, given the findings of Packer et al that owners do not recognise or accept the presence of common disorders in their own dogs.79 If this is the case, then breeders may not be best placed to accurately assess the health risks posed by their own dog as a sire 78 See DBRG analysis, that breach of duty could occur under this section 'where a disease is not evident (i.e. visible or palpable) in a dog selected for breeding.
+However, prevalence of the disease is known to be high in a breed such that offspring are likely to be affected.'
+79 Packer (n.35) or dam.